gadamc/qc_talks_and_lectures_notes/linear_growth_of_qc_complexity/readme.md

 # My Takeaway

-Backward lightcone - a "cone" of connections from a single qubit backward to all initial qubits.
+Backward lightcone - a "cone" of connections, starting from from a single qubit moving backwards in time within a quantum circuit to all qubits that are inputs to 2-local unitary operators such that the outputs of the operators influence the starting qubit.
+There are diagrams in the talk / paper.
 The lower bound of the complexity of a circuit is related to the number of backward lightcones in a particular architecture

 ```